natelewis/pi-led-matrix/README.md

 ---

-Draw a rectangle from the start to then end coordinates.
+Draw a rectangle from the start to the end coordinates.

 ```python
 matrix.rectangle((5, 5), (55, 25), (255, 0, 0),  1) # red rectangle